 2) Having the right team

-The need for creativity and innovation is essential to a business, especially one like LVMH, and finding the right creative and unique individuals are the secrets to success.
+The need for creativity and innovation is essential to a business, especially one like LVMH.
+Finding the right creative and unique individuals is the secret to success.
 Arnault’s real talent is his ability to speak to creative people and help them thrive under his management.
 He sees LVMH as a training group for creators of the future.

 With the immense size of the LVMH Group, Arnault has teams of PR and marketing professionals who create products and content that can still draw audiences in.
 However, companies that do not have the reach of LVMH Group can create their content or outsource PR and marketing efforts to experts in the industry,